 But…Definitely No Surveillance Cameras in These Places

-Taking precautions to boost up rental property security for property owners and occupants can be justified in many scenarios.
+Having security cameras for rental property to boost up safety of property owners and occupants can be justified in many scenarios.

-However, placing interiors surveillance cameras or CCTV cameras or hidden cameras in areas where people are expected a higher degree of privacy, such as change room, bathroom, bedroom is clearly and absolutely out of the question and off limit because such behavior seriously violates and encroaches right to privacy.
+However, placing interior surveillance cameras or CCTV hidden cameras inside the house where people have a reasonable expectation of privacy, is clearly and absolutely out of the question and off limit.

 Many state laws in the U.S. include Alabama, Arkansas, California, Delaware, Georgia, Hawaii, Kansas, Maine, Michigan, Minnesota, New Hampshire, South Dakota, and Utah explicitly states that